ixtiyoruz/deep_sort_tensorflow/README.md

 deepsort using deep cosine metric learning  &  hog feature extractor & darknet

-- first of all please install tensorflow, and during installation after ./configure command use this command to build shared library:
+- first of all please install curl, cmake and then tensorflow, and during installation after ./configure command use this command to build shared library:
 <pre>
   bazel build --jobs=12 --config opt --config cuda  --config monolithic tensorflow:libtensorflow_cc.so
 </pre>